Date of Degree

 DMA (Doctor of Musical Arts)

-David A. Gier
+Gier, David A.

 This thesis is an analysis and exploration of the feminist themes present in select chamber music theater works by William Osborne for trombonist Abbie Conant.
 Before analyzing Osborne's compositions, the author provides crucial background information about the lives and experiences of husband and wife and artistic collaborators William Osborne and Abbie Conant.
 Specifically, the author addresses the sexism that Conant experienced as a trombonist in the Munich Philharmonic.
 Osborne composed a new genre of works for Conant to perform as an artistic response to the pain both he and Conant experienced during the thirteen year legal battle with the state of Munich and their desire to create fully integrated musical theater works.